Exactly solvable dissipative dynamics and one-form strong-to-weak spontaneous symmetry breaking in interacting two-dimensional spin systems: Fractionalization and free-fermion representation

 \subsection{Steady states and excitations from strings}

 A generic state does not have definite quantum numbers under all conserved fluxes.
 To determine the relaxation time of such a state, we would need to find all the symmetry sectors with which it overlaps, and then compute the smallest spectral gap therein.
-This is an intractable task given the exponential number of sectors (for small system sizes, one can devise optimization schemes for this task~\cite{gidugu2024} but, even then, the accessible system sizes are very limited).
+This is an intractable task given the exponential number of sectors (for small system sizes, one can devise optimization schemes for this task~\cite{gidugu2024}, but even then, the accessible system sizes are very limited).

-An alternative is to compute the relaxation timescales of basis elements of the space of operators: any state can be written as a linear combination of terms of the form
+An alternative is to compute the relaxation timescales of basis elements of the space of operators: any operator can be written as a linear combination of terms of the form

 where $\Sigma_L$ and $\Sigma_R$ are arbitrary strings of gamma matrices\footnote{By construction, gamma-matrix strings are unitary and, with a judicious choice of prefactor, they can always be made Hermitian.} and $\rho_0$ is a fixed density matrix.\footnote{While $\sigma$ in Eq.~(\ref{eq:basis_states}) is not a proper density matrix as it is traceless unless $\Sigma_L=\Sigma_R=\id$, the set of all possible $\sigma$ with $\rho_0$ fixed forms a basis of the space of operators.} Without loss of generality, we choose $\rho_0$ to be the vortex-free steady-state, i.e., $\rho_0=P_{\bm{w}=\bm{1}}/\mathcal{Z}$.
 After vectorization, the reference state $\rho_0$ is mapped to the vortex-free fermionic vacuum $|0\rangle_{\bm{w}=\bm{1},\bm{\scw}=\bm{1}}$.
 If $\Sigma_R=\id$ ($\Sigma_L=\id$), then we say $\sigma$ is constructed by \emph{left (right) action} of $\Sigma_L$ ($\Sigma_R$).
 If $\Sigma_L=\Sigma_R=\Sigma\neq\id$, we say it is built by the \emph{adjoint action} of $\Sigma$.